Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Incorrect temperatures prevent proper digestion and nutrient absorption.
 Reptiles are ectothermic, they need appropriate heat gradients to metabolize food, including calcium.

-According to reptile veterinarians, even with perfect UVB and calcium supplementation, inadequate temperatures mean nutrients aren't being processed effectively.
+Even with perfect UVB and calcium supplementation, inadequate temperatures mean nutrients aren't being processed effectively.
 It's remarkable how many problems trace back to "I don't use a thermometer."

 Species Most at Risk